Marko Maksimović (footballer): Managerial career

 Maksimović started off his managerial career at BSK Banja Luka in 2015, staying there until 2017.
 He was then caretaker manager of Borac Banja Luka for one game in March 2018.

 On 26 December 2020, Maksimović came back to Borac, this time as a permanent manager, replacing Vlado Jagodić.
 In his first game as manager, Borac beat Olimpik in a league match on 27 February 2021.
 Maksimović oversaw his first loss as manager in a league game against Velež Mostar, played on 5 March 2021.
 In the end however, he managed to guide Borac to a Bosnian Premier League title one game before the end of the 2020–21 season, their first after 10 years.
 Maksimović also almost guided the club to a 2020–21 Bosnian Cup victory, but lost to Sarajevo in the final.
 He resigned as Borac's manager on 28 July 2021 after a poor start to the 2021–22 season.

 On 16 September 2022, Maksimović was appointed the new manager of Leotar.
 His first match saw Leotar draw against Sloboda Tuzla on 18 September.
 On 8 October 2022, he recorded his first win as the club's manager, beating Sloga Doboj 4–1 in a league game.
+Leotar finished in 11th place in the Bosnian Premier League and were relegated to the First League of RS.
+On 10 July 2023, Maksimović left the club by mutual consent.

+On 26 July 2024, Sloboda Tuzla announced Maksimović as the club's new manager.
+In his first game in charge, Sloboda lost to Sarajevo 3–1 away on 4 August 2024.
+With Sloboda sitting in the relegation zone with two points from their previous eight games, Maksimović was sacked as manager on 28 September 2024.

+On 13 March 2025, Maksimović became manager of Posušje, replacing Branko Karačić.
+His first game in charge was a 1–1 home draw against Velež on 16 March.
+He earned his first victory on 17 April 2025, defeating Velež 2–0 at home.
+Posušje managed to avoid relegation in the 2024–25 season.
+Maksimović resigned as manager on 29 September 2025, with Posušje bottom with five points from their first nine league games in the 2025–26 season.

+A week after leaving Posušje, Maksimović was appointed manager of Sloga Doboj on 7 October.
+He debuted in a 1–0 away defeat to Zrinjski Mostar on 18 October.
+On 29 October, Maksimović secured his first win as Sloga manager, defeating third tier side Grude 7–0 away in the Bosnian Cup first round.